FunkFeuer/common-node-db/README.rst

   * its best to set up a separate account that runs the CNDB instance

-- Apache, with mod-fcgid installed
+- Webserver, one of:

+  * nginx plus uwsgi

-  * or another webserver, e.g. nginx...
+  * Apache plus mod-fcgid or mod-wsgi

 - PostgreSQL